kikumar3189/selenium-cucumber-automation-framework/README.md

 3. A variables file can be created storing the variables which needs to be reused in multiple tests.
 Variables can be General or feature specific.
 This will allow all static test data values to be managed at a single location.
 E.g. If username is used in multiple features them having it stored in central location will ease maintenance of tests.
 All features should refer to username from variables file.

+4. Multipe maven profiles can be created where each profile will refer to a specific application environment.
+This way tests can be executed in any environment by passing maven profile from command line. e.g mvn clean -Pdev test.

+5. An email notification can be added which will include basic test execution summary, Count of total, passed, failed, skipped scenarios.
+Time taken etc. This will help to intimate users when tests are running in a continous integration server like Bamboo, Jenkins.

+Above list is never ending but these five enhancements would add a lot of value to users.